rodychM/VSCode_ARM-Blinker-example/README.md

 ARM STM32F4 Discovery blinker example from STMicroelectronics using VSCode

-Visual Studio Code is an exceptionally lightened editor from Microsoft that has been designed to make it bendable to work with a variety of programming tools.
+Visual Studio Code is a light editor from Microsoft that has been designed to make it bendable to work with a variety of programming tools.
 Having used Eclipse in the past for ARM development, I decided to try this as an editor.

 Being a fairly low level installation, I used this as an opportunity to get familiar again with GNU build tools and using the ARM GNU tools.
 I would have gone for the pre-packaged ARM development environments, but most are Eclipse based with crippled ARM compiler tools (32 kb).

-There are people out there that have successfully complied ARM code with CMAKE; I wanted to have something going as a starting  reference base with GNU build tools and then transition over to CMAKE to get familiar with that eventually.
+There are people out there that have successfully complied ARM code with CMAKE; I wanted to have something going as a starting  reference base with GNU build and ARM compile tools and then transition over to CMAKE to get familiar with that eventually.

 VS Code Extensions: